Code-the-Dream-School/python-200/lessons/01_analysis_intro/06_pipelines.md

 **1. t = -8.07**

-- This is the t-statistic.
-It measures how many standard errors the difference between the group means is away from zero.
-- Negative sign just means the mean of the first group (Class A) is less than the mean of the second group (Class B).
-- The magnitude (8.07) is large, which indicates a strong difference between the groups.
+The t-statistic (t = -8.07) measures how many standard errors the difference between the group means is away from zero.
+The negative sign indicates that the mean of Class A is lower than that of Class B, and the large magnitude (8.07) shows a strong difference between the groups.

 **2. p = 0.0002**

-- This is the p-value, which tells you the probability of observing such a difference if the groups were actually the same (null hypothesis).
+The p-value (p = 0.0002) tells us the probability of observing such a difference if the two groups were actually the same.
+Because this value is much smaller than 0.05, the result is statistically significant, meaning the difference in scores is unlikely to be due to chance.
-- A very small p-value (< 0.05) means the difference is statistically significant.

 ✅ With the t-test done, we now have statistical evidence.
 But numbers alone aren’t enough -  let’s translate them into clear conclusions in the next step.